SofiaValan/youtube-visualizations-forecasting/README.md

 ### Step 1: Connecting to the YouTube API

 As I said, the first step on this project is connecting to the YouTube API to gather the basic video metrics on a daily basis.
-In order to do this, I created a new project inside Google Cloud Platform.
+In order to do this, I created a new project inside Google Cloud Platform, extract the data from the different YouTube APIs and then push it in to Google BigQuery.

+The main metrics I have extracted are:

+* Basic metrics: views, likes , comments, dislikes, shares, subscribersLost, subscribersGained.
+* Video performance metrics: estimatedMinutesWatched, averageViewDuration, averageViewPercentage.
+* Annotations performance: annotationImpressions, annotationClicks, annotationClickThroughRate.
+* Card performance: cardImpressions, cardClicks, cardClickRate.

+You can find the specific definition of all those metrics [in the YouTube API website](https://developers.google.com/youtube/analytics/metrics).

+The tables I have extracted from this API are:

+* Daily metrics by video
+* Daily metrics by country
+* Daily metrics by country & video.
+This is only available for those videos that were added in to paid campaigns in Google Ads.